valor-software/ngx-bootstrap/README.md

 ## Getting Started

-ngx-bootstrap contains all core (and not only) Bootstrap components powered by Angular.
-So you don't need to include original JS components, but we are using markup and CSS provided by Bootstrap.
+ngx-bootstrap provides Bootstrap components powered by Angular, so you don't need to include original JS components.

 Check our [Getting started guide](https://valor-software.com/ngx-bootstrap/#/documentation#getting-started) if it's your first project with Angular Bootstrap.